Hematogenous osteomyelitis in adults

 Hematogenous osteomyelitis in adults will be reviewed here.
 Hematogenous osteomyelitis in children is discussed separately.
 (See "Hematogenous osteomyelitis in children: Epidemiology, pathogenesis, and microbiology" and "Hematogenous osteomyelitis in children: Clinical features and complications" and "Hematogenous osteomyelitis in children: Evaluation and diagnosis" and "Hematogenous osteomyelitis in children: Management".)

 Hematogenous osteomyelitis may occur in conjunction with hematogenous seeding of indwelling medical devices including prosthetic joints and other orthopedic implants.
 Issues related to these types of infections are discussed separately.
-(See "Prosthetic joint infections: Treatment" and "Prosthetic joint infection: Epidemiology, clinical manifestations, and diagnosis" and "Epidemiology and prevention of prosthetic joint and other types of orthopedic hardware infection".)
+(See "Prosthetic joint infections: Treatment" and "Prosthetic joint infection: Epidemiology, clinical manifestations, and diagnosis" and "Prevention of prosthetic joint and other types of orthopedic hardware infection".)

 Hematogenous osteomyelitis is primarily a disease of children, with 85 percent of cases occurring in patients younger than 17 years of age .
 The proportion of adult cases may be increasing as the mean age of the population rises in the United States and developed countries .